1. What’s the Academy’s mission/vision?

 3. For how many weeks does the program run?

-The 2018 Spring Academy will run for 10 weeks: starting April 2nd and ending on June 6th.
-There will be additional training sessions for those participating in the Intermountain Champions Cup here in Missoula which is on June 22-24, likewise anyone that wants to come to training those last two weeks are more than welcome.
+The 2019 Spring Academy will run for 10-12 weeks: starting April 1 and ending in June.
+There will be additional training sessions for those participating in the Intermountain Champions Cup here in Missoula which is on June 21-23.

-4. Can my son/daughter play Micro and do Academy?
+4. Can my player participate in Micro Strikers and Academy?

-Yes, they can do both.
-For an additional $15 fee, players can play both Academy and Micro.
-Since Micro games occur every Sunday, it fits in well with the Academy’s schedule of Mondays, Wednesdays and free optional in-house small sided games on Saturdays.
-Please note that your child may not be able to make it to all of their Micro practices if the Micro coach sets their practice time for Monday or Wednesday afternoon.
+Yes!
+Players can participate in both Academy and Micro.
+Since Micro games occur every Sunday, it fits in well with the Academy’s training schedule of Mondays and Wednesdays.
+Please note that your child may not be able to make it to all of their Micro practices if the Micro coach sets their practice time for Monday or Wednesday afternoons.
+There is no fee this spring to register for Micro Strikers as an Academy player.

-5. Can my son/daughter play for another club and still participate in the Academy?
+5. Can my player play for another club and still participate in the Academy?

-6. Who should I contact if I want feedback on my son’s/daughter’s progress?
+6. Who should I contact if I want feedback on my player?

 7. How are players grouped together and how are coaches appointed to groups?